 Tip 2 – Get A CRM System

-When the new GDPR regulations came in to place I decided getting a CRM system was the best way to keep my client’s data safe, so I signed up with 17 Hats.
+When the new GDPR regulations came in to place I decided getting a CRM system was the best way to keep my client’s data safe, so I signed up with Dubsado and it’s AMAZING!
 What I didn’t realise is how much time it saves me for day-to-day client admin tasks too.
 All my contracts, invoices, questionnaires and email templates are set up and ready to go, so I can respond to new enquiries super fast, and have all my clients’ information stored in one place in case I ever need to refer back to something.
+Sign up using this link and the discount code wildconnections for 20% discount on your first year.

 Tip 3 – Outsource